- Fastly Status

 Fastly's OTFP service supports the following specific features:

 - HDS, HLS, and MPEG-DASH packaging.
 Fastly provides support for version 1 of the Adobe HTTP Dynamic Streaming (HDS) specification and support for the ISO/IEC 23009-1:2014 specification defining Dynamic Adaptive Streaming over HTTP (MPEG-DASH).
 We support all features included in up to version 3 (draft 6) of the HTTP Live Streaming (HLS) specification and popular features from later versions such as subtitle, trick play and media segmentation in fragmented MPEG-4 (fMP4) format (per ISO/IEC 14996-12:2015 specification).

 - Standard codecs.
-Fastly supports H.264 and MPEG-4 Part 10 Advanced Video Coding (AVC).
+Fastly supports Advanced Video Coding (H.264/AVC/MPEG-4 Part 10) and High Efficiency Video Coding (H.265/HEVC) video codecs.
 Fastly also supports Advanced Audio Coding (AAC, AAC-LC, HE-AAC), Dolby Digital (AC-3) and MPEG-1 Audio Layer III (MP3) audio codecs.

 - Source video container format.
 Fastly supports the Progressive MP4 specification (specifically the .mp4, unencrypted .mov, and audio-only .m4a extensions) as source container format for packaging into all supported HTTP streaming formats.